solidusio-contrib/solidus_klarna_payments/README.md

 The JavaScript library is used to initialize a session with Klarna, authorize the requested amount and handing the obtained _authorization token_ to Solidus.
 This token is later used when authorizing the payment in Solidus.

-If the checkout (template) was modified, it can be necessary to adapt the integration as well.
+If the checkout (template) is modified, it might be necessary to adapt the integration as well.
 The `KlarnaGateway` library was extracted to make that easier.
 It is initialized as follows:

 ```javascript
 KlarnaGateway.loadSdk(this, document, function() {